Causes of hip pain | Understanding symptoms | Nonsurgical treatments | Surgical options | Hip prevention

 A physician who is board-certified generally has a few years experience past his or her residency and has taken an exam in his or her specialty.
 A younger physician coming out of a fellowship may be 'board-eligible' in that they will soon take the exam to be board-certified.
 However, as a rule of thumb, if a doctor is several years out of residency this may be something to be concerned about.
 Most physicians understand the importance of board-certification.
 If a physician is unable to "pass his boards" that can be a bad signal.

 As in anything else in life, "practice makes perfect" when it comes to medicine.
 A doctor who specializes in a certain problem, naturally has more experience in the field than a doctor who is a generalist.
 Research has shown that doctors who specialize, and see a high volume of patients with a specific problem have better outcomes.

 To see how specialized a doctor is in hip, call the office and ask what percentage of the patients are seen in hip.
 Ideally you want a specialist where 80 percent of his practice is just hip patients.

 Fellowship training is another indicator of a doctor's skill.
 Fellowship training is the highest level of training available for a doctor in any given subspecialty of medicine.
 For instance, a doctor finishes medical school, then goes on to do an internship and a residency.
 A fellowship is an optional, additional level of training that takes his or her expertise one step higher.
 Fellowship training exposes the doctor to the most complex medical cases and advanced treatments for medicine in their specialty area.

-To find out how qualified your physician is, you may contact the Texas Board of Medical Examiners.
+To find out how qualified your physician is, you may contact the Rhode Island Board of Medical Examiners.
 This will offer credentials on any type of physician - not just orthopaedic surgeons.

 Generally speaking, the best super specialists choose to practice in larger cities.
 If you live in a rural area, you will need to travel to see the best specialist.